 Keeping skin covered with clothing that has UPF 50 protection is a great way to ensure less skin is exposed to harmful UV rays.

-First of all, they are recommended by the Skin Cancer Foundation as an effective UV protectant and have a UPF 50 protection blocks 98% of UV rays.
+First of all, most of the ones rated UPF 50+ are an effective UV protectant and have a UPF 50 protection blocks 98% of UV rays.
 So if you can’t put on sunscreen enough, these can be a good back-up.

 Your baby has extra special sun protection needs because their skin is so delicate.
 Also, sunscreen is not recommended for babies under 6 months of age so you have to use other forms of sun protection.